Ice District: Public plaza

 There is a 4,600 m2 public plaza first opened to the public for the 2022 Stanley Cup playoffs and is nicknamed the "Moss Pit" by fans after the late Joey Moss.

+Fan Park

+The Baccarat Casino was demolished in 2020 and was replaced by a small dog park and a 5000-person paved tarmac event centre called the Fan Park.

 Community arena

 The Edmonton Downtown Community Arena is the home arena of the MacEwan University Griffins hockey teams, and hosts practices for the Oilers and the Edmonton Oil Kings of the Western Hockey League.
 It has a seating capacity of 1000.

 Grand Villa Casino Edmonton

-The Grand Villa Casino Edmonton is a casino in Edmonton, Alberta, Canada, that opened on September 7, 2016, and is owned by Gateway Casinos.
-It is located next to Rogers Place in the Ice District in Downtown Edmonton.
+The Grand Villa Casino Edmonton opened on September 7, 2016, and is owned by Gateway Casinos.
+The casino is next to Rogers Place in the Ice District.
 The 5,600 sqm facility cost $32 million.
-It replaced the adjacent Baccarat Casino, which operated from 1996 to 2016 and which was demolished later in 2020.
+It replaced the adjacent Baccarat Casino, which operated from 1996 to 2016 and was demolished in 2020.

 The 2,800 sqm gaming space includes 600 slot machines and 28 table games.
 The casino has three restaurants.

-In 2019, Gateway Casinos laid off staff and announced the casino would only be open 4 days a week.
-The casino suspended operations in March 2020 due to the COVID-19 pandemic, and did not reopen until July 2022.
+In 2019, Gateway Casinos laid off staff and reduced operations to Thursdays through Sundays and when major events were held at Rogers Place.
+The casino sought to prioritize business on days with greater foot traffic.
+The casino suspended operations in March 2020 due to the COVID-19 pandemic, and did not reopen until July 2022; following the reopening, as directed by a licence amendment by the Alberta Gaming, Liquor and Cannabis Commission (AGLC), the casino returned to operating seven days per week as with all other Alberta casinos.
+Gateway successfully had the condition blocked, but the casino continued to operate seven days per week.